-NCLA's principal interest as a civil rights organization participating in this litigation is to vindicate the associational freedom and anonymity principles enunciated in NAACP v.
+NCLA's chief interest as a civil rights organization participating in this litigation is to vindicate the associational freedom and anonymity principles enunciated in NAACP v.
 Alabama ex rel.
-Patterson.
-When a state attorney general establishes a disclosure requirement via administrative fiat, when he can "insist on a list" without any legislative authority, it shifts lawmaking from elected legislators to California's executive branch.
-Worse yet, it turns back the clock to the pre-civil rights era when dissident organizations labored at the mercy and sufferance of hostile state attorneys-general.
+Patterson, Attorney General, 357 U.S. 449 (1958).
+When a state attorney general establishes a disclosure requirement via administrative fiat, when the attorney general can "insist on a list" without any legislative authority, it shifts lawmaking from elected legislators to the State of California's executive branch.
+Worse yet, it turns back the clock to the pre-civil rights era when dissident organizations labored at the mercy and sufferance of hostile state attorneys general.

-NCLA is a relatively new 501(c)(3) organization.
-We have not yet seen fit to solicit contributions in California and we will not be likely to do so in the future, if the Court validates this law's intrusive disclosure regime.
-It would be unfair to any of NCLA's donors from outside California who desire anonymity-and who have a limited ability to influence an attorney general for whom they cannot vote-for the organization to subject them to California's disclosure regime, which the U.S. Court of Appeals for the Second Circuit has called out for its "systematic incompetence in keeping donor lists confidential."
+It is unfair to NCLA's overwhelming majority of donors from outside California who desire anonymity-and who have a limited ability to influence an attorney general for whom they cannot vote-for the organization to subject them to California's disclosure regime, which the U.S. Court of Appeals for the Second Circuit has called out for its "systematic incompetence in keeping donor lists confidential."
 Citizens United v.
 Schneiderman, 882 F.3d 374, 384 (2d Cir.
 2018).

 Success in this litigation would allow NCLA to solicit contributions in California without jeopardizing the anonymity of any donors who desire it.
 NCLA has no way to know whether donations to our group would ever be controversial or attract reprisals, but we stand up for the rights of free association and expression for all groups-popular and unpopular alike.
-NCLA ardently hopes that this Court will grant the writs of certiorari, reverse the Ninth Circuit, and reaffirm our nation's commitment to the bedrock civil rights legacy of NAACP v.
-Alabama, rather than the unconstitutionally intrusive balancing test contrived by the Ninth Circuit.
+NCLA ardently hopes that this Court will reverse the Ninth Circuit and reaffirm our nation's commitment to the bedrock civil rights legacy rather NAACPAlabama. of V. than unconstitutional balancing test contrived by the Ninth Circuit.